Carrel (crater)

 Carrel is a small lunar crater on the Mare Tranquillitatis.
-It has a somewhat distorted appearance, having a slight protruding bulge in the northwest rim.
+It has a distorted appearance, having a slight protruding bulge in the northwest rim.
 The interior is somewhat irregular, with ridges and some slumped material.
 This crater lies across a ridge in the surface of the mare.
+The presence of materials with different albedo on the outer crater wall suggests movement of talus at different times due to slope processes.

-It was named after the Nobel-winning and Nazi collaborationist French scientist Alexis Carrel in 1979.
-It was previously designated as Jansen B. The lava-flooded crater Jansen lies about to the northeast.
+This crater was named after the French doctor and physiologist Alexis Carrel (1873-1944), a Nobel-winner and Nazi collaborator.
+Its designation was officially adopted by the International Astronomical Union in 1979.
+Previously, it was identified as satellite feature Jansen B. The lava-flooded crater Jansen lies to the northeast.

 Views

 Oblique view of Carrel from Apollo 15 panoramic camera.
 This shows numerous bright avalanche deposits, and that the floor is a jumble of slump blocks.